kubeflow/katib/pkg/new-ui/v1beta1/README.md

 # Katib User Interface

 This is the source code for the Katib UI.
 Current version of Katib UI is v1beta1.
-On the official Kubeflow website [here](https://www.kubeflow.org/docs/components/hyperparameter-tuning/experiment/#running-the-experiment-from-the-katib-ui) you can find information how to use Katib UI.
+On the official Kubeflow website [here](https://www.kubeflow.org/docs/components/katib/experiment/#running-the-experiment-from-the-katib-ui) you can find information how to use Katib UI.
-We are using [React](https://reactjs.org/) framework to create frontend and Go as a backend.
+We are using [Angular](https://angular.io/) framework to create frontend and Go as a backend.

-We are using [Material UI](https://material-ui.com/) to design frontend.
+We are using [Material UI](https://material.angular.io/) to design frontend.
 Try to use Material UI components to implement new Katib UI features.

 ## Folder structure

-1. You can find `Dockerfile` and `main.go` - file to serve the UI under [cmd/ui/v1beta1](https://github.com/kubeflow/katib/tree/master/cmd/ui/v1beta1).
+1. You can find `Dockerfile` and `main.go` - file to serve the UI under `cmd/new-ui/v1beta1`

-1. You can find Go backend under [pkg/ui/v1beta1](https://github.com/kubeflow/katib/tree/master/pkg/ui/v1beta1).
+1. You can find Go backend under `pkg/new-ui/v1beta1`

-1. You can find React frontend under [pkg/ui/v1beta1/frontend](https://github.com/kubeflow/katib/tree/master/pkg/ui/v1beta1/frontend).
+1. You can find Angular frontend under `pkg/new-ui/v1beta1/frontend`

 ## Requirements